DevOpsDSM/devopsdsm/_posts/2016-07-22-How-We-Work.md

 Things that would be nice to touch on or think about are:

 * Type of software/infrastructure produced
+* What does your infrastructure look like? (windows, linux, raspberry pi clusters?)
+* How do you set up your infrastructure?
+* How do you deploy code?
 * Team member specialties
 * Week-in-the-life walkthrough
 * How well does DevOps fit your company?